asindel/ArtFacePoints/README.md

 ![ArtFacePoints](ArtFacePoints_teaser.jpg)

+The source code and pre-trained models are only for research purposes.
 If you use the code, please cite our [paper](https://arxiv.org/pdf/2210.09204)

 	  @misc{Sindel2022ArtFacePoints,
 		title={{ArtFacePoints: High-resolution Facial Landmark Detection in Paintings and Prints}},